ropensci/treestartr/README.md

 ## Adding tips with congeners

 Finally, we add the tips that are not present to the tree.
-If there are other representatives of the same genera as an absent taxon (for example, adding an additonal "Ursus" species to the example tree), those taxa will be used to place the tip.
+If there are other representatives of the same genera as an absent taxon (for example, adding an additional "Ursus" species to the example tree), those taxa will be used to place the tip.
 If there are multiple species of the genera, the new tip will subtend the most recent common ancestor of the tips already on the tree.
 If there is only one representative, the tip will subtend the parent node of that taxon.

 ```{r}
 new_tree <- present_tippr(tree, absent_list)